 Financial assets at amortized cost - A financial asset is measured at amortized cost if the objective of the business model is to hold the financial asset for the collection of contractual cash flows, and the asset's contractual cash flows are comprised solely of payments of principal and interest.
 They are classified as current assets or non-current assets based on their maturity date and are initially recognized at fair value and subsequently carried at amortized cost less any impairment.

-The following table shows the original classification under IAS 39 and under the new classification of the Company's financial instruments under IFRS 9:
+The following table shows the classification and measurement of the Company's financial instruments under IFRS 9: